Hieromon/AutoConnect/mkdocs/advancedusage.md

 !!! info "When host() is valid"
     The host() can be referred at after *AutoConnect::begin*.

-### <i class="fa fa-caret-right"></i> Usage for automatically instantiated ESP8266WebServer
+### <i class="fa fa-caret-right"></i> Usage for automatically instantiated ESP8266WebServer/WebServer

-The sketch can handle URL requests using ESP8266WebServer that AutoConnect started internally.
-ESP8266WebServer instantiated dynamically by AutoConnect can be referred to by [*AutoConnect::host*](api.md#host) function.
-The sketch can use the '**on**' function, '**send**' function, '**client**' function and others by ESP8266WebServer reference of its return value.
+The sketch can handle URL requests using ESP8266WebServer or WebServer that AutoConnect started internally.
+ESP8266WebServer/WebServer instantiated dynamically by AutoConnect can be referred to by [*AutoConnect::host*](api.md#host) function.
+The sketch can use the '**on**' function, '**send**' function, '**client**' function and others by ESP8266WebServer/WebServer reference of its return value.

 ```arduino hl_lines="8 9 13 14 20 21 27"
 #include <ESP8266WiFi.h>